 Rumors indicate that fragments of the Cross that touched the body of Jesus are still hidden inside vaults in the basements of the church.
 We are told that only a few priests are given access to the remains of this holiest of relics in the Holy Sepulchre Church.

 .According to the legends, the story of the True Cross begins long before the Crucifixion.
-Some of the most important references about the early history of the True Cross can be found in simple Church of San Francesco in Arrezo in Tuscany, Italy where the early renaissance painter Piero Della Francesca told the stories and beliefs about the True Cross in a group of frescos.
-Della Francesca was inspired by The Golden Legend, a tale that had been written by a Franciscan monk in the 13th-century.
+Some of the most important references to the early history of the True Cross can be found in the simple Church of San Francesco in Arezzo in Tuscany, Italy where the early renaissance painter Piero Della Francesca told the stories and beliefs about the True Cross in a group of frescos.
+Della Francesca was inspired by The Golden Legend, a tale that had been written by a Franciscan monk in the 13th century.